Avi197/Vietnamese_word_vector/README.md

 # Word_vector_github

-using visim-400 data for similarity test calculate cosine similarity of word pair compare the cosine similarity to the [0,10] scale similarity of visim data

-Tokenized using VnCoreNlp
+The problem with Vietnamese words are there a lot of compound words, unlike English, mostly contain a single word with meaning, Vietnamese words are usually made up of 2 or 3, sometime more smaller word.

+For example:
+Computer = Máy tính

+Computer in Vietnamese is 2 word: "máy" and "tính"

+So we can't just straight up using the same style as English to train a Word vector, we need to preprocess it first

-opposite meaning words don't have ~ 0 cosine similarity, it stay around 0.4 ~ 0.5
+opposite meaning words don't have ~ 0 cosine similarity, it stay around 0.4 ~ 0.5 because word2vec model only train with context, so even though 2 word have 2 completelyl different meaning but in the same context, word2vec might not be able to differentiate the two

 news model works better with similar words, word pairs that have similar meaning have much closer cosine similarity to [0,10] scale , but fasttext model has better score overall

 Train using Fasttext with these parameter